Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

 \subsection{Testing setup}

-In this study, the first challenge we faced was to set up our tool in the industrial environment (as discussed in Section~\ref{subsec:rq1}).
-Unlike the open-source case studies (like the ones collected in EMB~\cite{EMB}), in industry when dealing with microservice architectures, relationships among services are more complex, accesses to databases are more restricted, and data in the database is more sensitive.
+In the two user studies conducted with our industrial partner, Meituan, the first challenge we faced was to set up our tool in the industrial environment (as discussed in Section~\ref{subsec:rq1}).
+Unlike open-source SUTs (like the ones collected in EMB~\cite{EMB,icst2023emb}), in industry when dealing with microservice architectures, relationships among services are more complex, accesses to databases are more restricted, and data in the database is more sensitive.
 Thus, it is hard to handle all dependent resources and enable a proper reset of automated test generation in such industrial setting.

 For external services, there could be a possibility to handle them with mocking techniques, and further manipulate responses with search from mocked services to maximize the coverage of testing targets (e.g., code coverage and fault detection).
 However, considering the complexity of these dependencies, it would be challenging to setup them properly in an automated way.
 Furthermore, this would further enlarge the search space for test case generation.
 Note that these issues are not specific to just \evo, but they would likely apply to any fuzzer used in this testing domain (i.e., microservices).